MaxOhn/rosu-pp-js/README.md

     mods?: Object,
     // Custom clock rate between 0.01 and 100
     clockRate?: number,
+    // For osu!standard and osu!mania it's important to specify whether calculations
+    // are for lazer or stable scores. lazer?: boolean,
     // Custom approach rate between -20 and 20
     ar?: number,
     // Whether given `ar` should be used as is or adjusted based on mods